NortonAlex/DAESIM/README.md

 ## Support

-If you need support, the first place to go is the [issue tracker](https://gitlab.com/magicc/phd-coding-intro/-/issues).
+If you need support, the first place to go is the [issue tracker] (todo: link the repository / issues).
-From there, you can tag other MAGICC users to ask for help.
+From there, you can tag other model users to ask for help.
-As a second step, reach out directly to your supervisor or collaborators.
+As a second step, reach out directly to your collaborators.

 ## Other helpful snippets